 - Get CE!

 In my business circle, CE means Continuing Education.
 Most people do it for professional organizations or governmental regulations.
 I do it for myself because it keeps me professionally relevant and makes me more money.

-Learn something that is portable and that you can do from anywhere in the world.
+Learn something that is portable and that you can do from anywhere in the world, BitCoin is an excellent example!
 The internet is a treasure trove of the greatest universities and business professionals teaching courses and skills that you can be certified in or at the very least apply to your business ideas.

 I did an in-depth breakdown of how I broke into the Editing and Proofreading business that you can dive into, as an example of one successful method.